QuetBarojas/blank/README.md

 # Blank Application

-### Create a maven build configuration and run it
+# Requirements:

+    * Docker
+    * IDE (Eclipse, Intellij etc)
+    * Maven cli (optional)

+### Intallation intructions

-+ Using Eclipse create Run Configuration with following configuration in main project:
++ Import the project in your preferred IDE and create a Run Configuration with following configuration in main project:
     * Goals: `com.coveo:fmt-maven-plugin:format clean install spring-boot:run`
     * Profiles: `dev`
     * Check `skip tests` option.

+Note: If you have maven cli you can run `make build` to build the api

-+ Using cli run the following:
++ Then run the following commands to run the web and the api

-    * Install everything `make install`
-    * API `make run-api`
+    * Run the API `make run-api`
+    * Install web`make install-web:`
-    * API `make run-web`
+    * Run web `make run-web`

 Note: You can see the details of the previous commands in `Makefile` file